guyett92/dogcollector/README.md

 * Users can update a dog.
 * Users can perform full CRUD with toys.
 * Users can add feedings to a dog.
+* Users can add or remove toy associations to a dog.